 To preserve PS 9’s partnerships with OmniLearn and Studuo in a School, and to help expand them in exciting ways, we ask that you please donate to the Direct Appeal as generously as you can!
 In the drive to hit our fundraising target of $150,000, we are seeking 100% participation on the part of school families and greatly appreciate contributions of any amount.
 Whether $10, $100, $1,000 or $10,000, every investment in our children makes a difference!

-Contributions may be made at one of our PTO donation tables during drop-off, by placing a check in the PTO’s main office mailbox, or online via the DONATE button on the home page.
+Contributions may be made at one of our PTO donation tables during drop-off, by placing a check in the PTO’s main office mailbox, or online.